Achievable logoAchievable logo

 (3) Periodically reviewing the agent’s actions in order to monitor the [adviser’s] performance and compliance with the terms of the delegation.

-Additionally, the UPIA creates this standard for advisers delegated to manage trust assets:
+The UPIA also sets this standard for advisers who are delegated trust investment duties:

 An [adviser] owes a duty to the trust to exercise reasonable care to comply with the terms of the delegation.